-Temporary Flow Monitoring was inititated in FYB15 for the Shoal Creek and DeKalb County basins and is concluding in early FYB16.
+Temporary Flow Monitoring was inititated in FYB15 and FYB16 for the Shoal Creek, DeKalb County, and Northeast basins and concluded in mid-2017.
 This will be used to determine the level of I/I issues and will form the basis for development of capacity models.